vvvv/The-Gray-Book/reference/libraries/3d/shaders.md

 ## Core Concepts
 ### Includes
-There isn't such a thing as the #include statement known from HLSL.
-Instead you can simply call any function of any shader that is in [scope](#scope).
+You can use the [#include directive](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-appendix-pre-include) just as you would in HLSL.
+But often you'll not need it because you can simply call any function of any shader that is in [scope](#scope).

 So, say you have a file `MyUtils.sdsl` like this:
 ```c